mattgrilli/waterman/README.md

 **Option 1: Use the Executable (Easiest!)**
 1. Download `AethericWaterOptimizer.exe` from the releases
-2. Double-click to run - no Python installation needed!
+2. Double-click to run
+3. Click "Yes" when Windows asks for administrator permission
+4. No Python installation needed!

 **Option 2: Run from Python**
 1. Clone or download this repository